What’s the best bank to open a savings account?

 Remember that your choice of bank and savings account will affect your finances.
-So before you open a BPI account, carefully weigh its pros and cons first.
+So before you open a BPI account, carefully weigh its pros and cons.

 Established in 1851, BPI is the oldest bank in the Philippines.
-For more than a century, the bank has survived World War II, the 1997 Asian financial crisis, the 2008 global recession, and several coup attempts.
+For over a century, the bank has survived World War II, the 1997 Asian financial crisis, the 2008 global recession, and several coup attempts.

-BPI is also the fourth largest bank in the country based on total assets, according to latest data from the Bangko Sentral ng Pilipinas.
+BPI is also the fourth largest bank in the country based on total assets, according to the latest data from the Bangko Sentral ng Pilipinas1.
 It boasts of having over eight million depositors nationwide.

 For this reason, BPI is among the most trusted banks in the Philippines.
 If you put your money in BPI, you can rest easy knowing its funds won’t get depleted and the bank won’t close down, at least in your lifetime.

-BPI is among the banks with massive branch and ATM network in the Philippines.
-It has over 900 branches—and it’s further expanding by 20 to 30 branches every year.
+BPI is among the banks with the most branches and ATM networks in the Philippines.
+It has over 900 branches and is further expanding by 20 to 30 branches annually 3.

-Customers have access to over 3,000 ATMs and cash accept machines nationwide and over 800,000 Cirrus ATMs worldwide.
+Customers can access over 3,000 ATMs, cash-accept machines nationwide, and over 800,000 Cirrus ATMs worldwide.

 If you have a BPI savings account, you won’t have a problem finding an ATM, even in remote areas.

-BPI makes banking convenient through its online and mobile banking facilities, cash accept machines and some branches that open on weekends.
+BPI makes banking convenient through its online and mobile banking facilities, cash-accept machines, and some branches open on weekends.

-Its BPI Express Assist (BEA) Online facility lets customers reserve a timeslot via BPI Express Online to avoid lining up in a BPI branch.
+The BPI Express Assist (BEA)4 Online facility lets customers reserve a timeslot via BPI Express Online to avoid lining up in a BPI branch.

 BPI makes opening a deposit account easier on the pocket through its savings accounts with a low required initial deposit and maintaining balance.
-You can start an account for as low as Php 200 and won’t have to worry about getting your balance deducted due to insufficient funds.
+You can start an account for as low as Php 15, and you won’t have to worry about getting your balance deducted due to insufficient funds.

 Like other major banks in the Philippines, BPI is often plagued with complaints about its customer service.
 It’s hard to reach a customer support agent through its hotline.

-Unless you book an appointment online through BEA Online, you’ll be spending more than 30 minutes up to an hour lining up in a BPI branch, especially during peak hours.
+Unless you book an appointment through BEA Online, you’ll spend more than 30 minutes up to an hour lining up in a BPI branch, especially during peak hours.

-If you aren’t careful with your online and offline transactions with BPI, you run the risk of falling victim to email phishing attacks and unauthorized ATM withdrawals.
+If you aren’t careful with your online and offline transactions with BPI, you risk falling victim to email phishing attacks and unauthorized ATM withdrawals.

 Customers have reported receiving emails with links to a fake BPI log-in site that collects personal information, an apparent move to steal one’s identity and make unauthorized transactions.

-And who can forget BPI’s system glitch in June 2017 that kept customers from getting access to their funds?
-Although it wasn’t a case of hacking, the glitch caused so much hassle to BPI accountholders who needed to withdraw money for urgent financial needs.
+And who can forget BPI’s system glitch in June 20176 that kept customers from getting access to their funds?
+Although it wasn’t a hacking case, the glitch caused so much hassle to BPI account holders who needed to withdraw money for urgent financial needs.

 Related Article: How to Open a BDO Savings Account: An Ultimate Guide

-The following is a list of requirements for BPI savings account:
+The following is a list of BPI savings account requirements.

 BPI requires an unexpired government-issued ID with your photo and signature.